wesleymilan/node-kong-admin/README.md

 The current version from May 2019 covers all methods listed on https://docs.konghq.com/1.1.x/admin-api/.

 #### Installing
-I had no time yet to write the tests and package it, so to install you should do using GitHub address.
 ```
 npm install node-kong-admin --save
 ```